Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

-Step-by-step water bath or boiling water canning tutorial with pictures, easy-to-follow-instructions, video, and safety advice.
-Use this simple method to "put up" your produce to enjoy all year long!
+Step-by-step water bath canning tutorial with pictures, easy-to-follow-instructions, video, and safety advice.
+Use this easy, simple method to “put up” your tomatoes, pickles, sauces and chutneys to enjoy all year long!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-After freezing, preserving produce in jars by boiling water canning so that they can be stored on a pantry shelf is my favorite way to "put up" food.
+After freezing, preserving produce in jars by water bath canning so that they can be stored on a pantry shelf is my favorite way to preserve food.

 - Shelf space is more plentiful than freezer space, so you can put up more.